 3. Criminal, Family, Youth and Civil proceedings will, in general, return to normal operation.
 Whānau and other support people will be permitted to attend court.

-4. AVL will remain available for use on application in appropriate cases, determined on a case-by-case basis.
+4. The use of remote participation will remain available for use on application in appropriate cases, such as purely procedural matters, to be determined on a case-by-case basis.

 5. The District Court will conduct all scheduled criminal work in Alert Level 1.

 6. All defendants who are in Police custody or Corrections custody will appear in person for all scheduled appearances during the Alert Level 1 period, unless directed to appear by AVL.

 7. The District Court will conduct all Family Court cases that are scheduled during Alert Level 1.

 8. This protocol outlines how the Youth Court will operate under Alert Level 1.

 9. The work of the court will gradually transition to full capacity.
 This protocol recognises that, notwithstanding the move to Alert Level 1 some concerns amongst participants in the Youth Court may continue, particularly regarding gatherings in confined areas and smaller facilities.

 10. The content of this protocol will be reviewed regularly and updated as appropriate.